 This post may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.
 For more info, check my full Disclosure statement.

-Did you know you can make your own Coloring Book?
-With these instructions from Mark you can make your own coloring books that are inexpensive, and look good.
+Did you know you can make a special Coloring Book?
+With these instructions from Mark, you can make your very own coloring books that are inexpensive, and look good.
 If you want to donate them, these directions help you make a 1/2 size booklet that will fit into an Operation Christmas Child shoebox gift without folding or bending.
 You could even slip a few pages in a card to cheer a child in a hospital as well.
 Or print a special gift for an adult – everyone loves to color!

 You will need: